jcert/jcert.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## About

-I am an Electrical Engineering PhD Student at the University of Maryland researching in control theory and evolutionary game theory.
-With coursework on control, optimization and stochastic processes.
-Previously worked with embedded systems, electronic design, software development and project budgeting.
-I have had leadership experience as the president of the EE student association and project manager in the IEEE student branch during my undergrad.
-Additionally, I served as vice-president for the local hackerspace.
-Also, I participated in competitions and projects managing teams of up to 5 people.
+I am an Electrical Engineering PhD candidate at the University of Maryland in the [Deparment of Electrical and Computer Engineering](https://ece.umd.edu/), and I research control theory and evolutionary game theory.
+While at UMD, I was a teaching assistant for several courses, on controls, optimization, and FPGA development, and I took courses on controls, optimization, and stochastic processes.

+Before starting my PhD, I received my B.Eng. from [Universidade Estadual de Maringá](https://uem.br/), Brazil, and worked on embedded systems, electronic design, software development and project budgeting.

+## Research Interests

+My research interests are in the intersection of control theory, game theory, and machine learning.
+I am particularly interested in analyzing the dynamics of large-scale systems influenced by the strategic interactions of large populations of learning agents, and in data-driven techniques to determine stabilizing payoff mechanisms for such coupled systems.

+## Recent Publications

+  {% assign few_pubs =  site.publications | sort:"date" | reverse  %}
+  <ul>{% for post in few_pubs limit:3 %}
+    {% include archive-single-publication.html %}
+  {% endfor %}</ul>